AlexHedley/blog/src/input/posts/mountain-lion.md

 ---
 title: Mountain Lion ...
+# lead:
 tags:
   - iOS
   - apps
   - lion
+  - mac
 author: AlexHedley
 # description:
 published: 2012-02-16
+# image:
+# imageattribution:
 ---

 Not to sure about the name but I'm really liking the new features especially Messages